Q: How does this work ? How do you build your models ?

 Q: How long will it take to build my model ?

 A: There are really two questions here.
 First, how long will it take for us to start on your project, and second, once we've started, how long will it take to finish it ?

-- Our project backlog is routinely sitting at 12 - 18 months, which means it will take quite a while before we can even start working on your project.
+- Our project backlog is routinely sitting at 3 - 5 years (yes, really), which means it will take quite a while before we can even start working on your project.
 In some cases, if a project is very small, we can fit it into our schedule sooner.
-Some people aren't willing to wait, but to that, all we can say is that we must be pretty darn good if there are that many projects lined up in our queue !
+Most people aren't willing to wait, and that's fine.
+We prefer to set expectations appropriately.
+But we must be pretty darn good if there are that many projects lined up with people waiting in our queue !

 - Once a project comes up in our building schedule, we can finish some models in as little as 3 weeks, and we've taken as much as 2 years to do others.
 As you would expect, it all depends on how much work is involved.
 Our models are often given as gifts and, although we do our best to accommodate deadlines for birthdays and holidays, we WILL NOT sacrifice the quality of our work to meet a specific delivery date.
 We'll apologize in advance if this sounds rotten, but the bottom line is this -- if you can't afford to wait, then you probably shouldn't sign on for a project with us.

 Q: Can I supply my own diecast, kits, parts, or paint for my project ?

 A: Yes.
 In fact, that makes our jobs easier, and you can save some money -- a win-win for everyone.
 Plus, we usually do not require a deposit on projects where the client has provided the raw materials.
 And if you have some of the real automotive paint that was used on the real car we're modeling, then we encourage you to send some to us and we'll use it to paint the model.
 You can't get a better paint match than that !

 Q: Do you require a deposit to start on my project ?